• About Us

 member

-I am a researcher and a moving image artist.
-I finished my MA in Environment and Development from Ambedkar University, Delhi, India.
-My interests lies within the ambiguities of nature-society relations that shape our quotidian life.
-My master’s thesis delved into the novel space and place-making within Adivasi communities on the face of flooding disaster due to dam-induced submergence.
-Prior to my master’s I worked as a community media personnel at Samaj Pragati Sahayog a grassroots organization that works in the semi-arid Central Indian landscape dedicated towards the livelihood of the marginalized tribal communities within the region.
+Shivam Kaushik is a researcher and a moving image artist.
+He finished his MA in Environment and Development from Ambedkar University, Delhi, India.
+His interests lie within the ambiguities of nature-society relations that shape our quotidian life.
+His master’s thesis delved into the novel space and place-making within Adivasi communities on the face of flooding disaster due to dam-induced submergence.
+Prior to his master’s, he worked as a community media personnel at Samaj Pragati Sahayog, a grassroots organization that works in the semi-arid Central Indian landscape dedicated towards the livelihood of the marginalized tribal communities within the region.

 member

-M.A. student of Transcultural Studies at Heidelberg University, focusing on cultural anthropology.
-Currently working on my Master’s thesis.
+Sakura Imakawa is an M.A. student of Transcultural Studies at Heidelberg University, focusing on cultural anthropology.
+Currently working on her Master’s thesis.

-My research interests lie in the spatial aspects of identity politics in ‘multicultural’ communities, especially focusing on the Japanese community in Germany.
-This topic sparks my curiosity, as it allows me to explore the agency of individuals not necessarily in positions of power in traditional social studies.
+Her research interests lie in the spatial aspects of identity politics in ‘multicultural’ communities, especially focusing on the Japanese community in Germany.
+This topic sparks her curiosity, as it allows her to explore the agency of individuals not necessarily in positions of power, in traditional social studies.

 Member